juji/miniscroll/README.md

 miniscroll
 ==========

-A custom minimalist scrollbar for jQuery
+A minimalist scroll for pluging for jQuery.